rehabilitation Lublin

 • headaches

-• Whiplash (damage to the cervical region after traffic accidents).
+• whiplash (damage to the cervical spine after a road accident).

-In the case of complaints from the upper and lower extremities, we can mention:
+In the case of complaints affecting the upper and lower limbs, we can mention:

 • painful shoulder syndrome,